PeterLuschny/BinaryQuadraticForms/README.md

 * The original SageMath notebook (Python2, 2014) was documented at OEIS: [BinaryQuadraticForms-OEIS](https://oeis.org/wiki/User:Peter_Luschny/BinaryQuadraticForms)
-* The updated notebook (Python 3.10, 2024) is at GitHub, as well as the pure Python code from the updated notebook: [BinaryQuadraticForms-GitHub](https://github.com/PeterLuschny/BinaryQuadraticForms)
+* The updated notebook (Python 3.10, 2024) is at GitHub, as well as the pure Sage code from the updated notebook: [BinaryQuadraticForms-GitHub](https://github.com/PeterLuschny/BinaryQuadraticForms)
 * A HTML version of the notebook can be found at: [BinaryQuadraticForms-HTML](https://luschny.de/math/seq/binaryqf/BinaryQF.html)